don/respeaker-lights/README.md

 # ReSpeaker Lights

-Control the NeoPixels on the ReSpeaker with your voice.
+Control the NeoPixels on the Seeed Studio [ReSpeaker](http://respeaker.io/) with your voice.

 [Demo video](https://youtu.be/xZ3_fAlDEvA?t=2s)